Boris Johnson’s announcement: The Prime Minister is unlikely to impose Covid rules next week as the rollout of national jabs slows.

 However, in the spirit of the New Year, he’ll probably hold off on announcing dreaded measures like the Rule of Six or a return to outdoor pints.

-Ministers are being pushed by evidence that Omicron is up to 70% milder than Delta and appears to be susceptible to booster shots.
+Ministers are motivated by evidence that Omicron is up to 70% milder than Delta and appears to be susceptible to booster shots.

 It comes after a slew of studies found Omicron to be milder than other strains, with the first official UK report revealing a 50 to 70% lower risk of hospitalization than Delta.